sonphantrung/AIHubDocs-en/assets/RVC/Cloud/Training/RVC Disconnected.md

 #### 8. Download model.
 - Once you are sure of overtraining, you can stop training by pressing the stop button of the ``Training`` cell.

-- Click the folder symbol on the right, open the ``Mangio-RVC-Fork`` folder, then `weights`.
+- Click the folder symbol on the right.
+(For mobile users: tap the three lines on the top left & `Show file browser`)

+- Open the ``Mangio-RVC-Fork`` folder, then `weights`.
 There you'll find the model's checkpoints.

     <img src="../rvcdisconnected-img/20.png" alt="image" width="210" height="auto">‎
 ‎